 NYRR showed the world how running can heal and transform a shattered city and country when it staged the New York City Marathon in the wake of September 11.
 Held just two months after the attacks, the race unified the city and raised hundreds of thousands of dollars for relief efforts.

 NYRR signed a multi-year deal with ING, one of the world’s largest financial service companies, to be the first title sponsor of the New York City Marathon.
+The race promoted both organizations’ desire to improve the sport of running globally and their commitment to excellence and community.
 NYRR continued to grow—membership reached 40,000—and to extend its services and influence locally, nationally, and internationally.

 Wittenberg was named Steinfeld’s successor as president, CEO, and New York City Marathon race director.
-The first woman to hold these positions, Wittenberg now oversees NYRR’s 160 full-time employees; more than 70 races annually; classes, clinics, and lectures in running and fitness; four websites; a quarterly magazine; and NYRR youth programs.
+The first woman to hold these positions, Wittenberg now oversees NYRR’s 160 full-time employees; more than 55 races annually; classes, clinics, and lectures in running and fitness; four websites; a quarterly magazine; and NYRR youth and community programs.

-The New York City Marathon joined four other leading marathons—Berlin, Boston, Chicago, and London—to form the World Marathon Majors, a two-year series showcasing the sport’s top athletes and awarding an unprecedented $1 million champions’ prize.
+In January, the New York City Marathon joined four other leading marathons — Berlin, Boston, Chicago, and London — to form the World Marathon Majors, a two-year series showcasing the sport’s top athletes and awarding an unprecedented $1 million champions’ prize.
 (The group expanded to six with the addition of the Tokyo Marathon in 2013.)